Sandeid

-Sandeid is a village in Vindafjord municipality in Rogaland county, Norway.
+Sandeid is a village in Vindafjord Municipality in Rogaland county, Norway.
 The village is located at the head of the Sandeidfjorden, about 7 km northwest of the village of Vikedal and about 11 km south of the village of Ølensjøen.

-The 0.63 km2 village has a population (2019) of 664 and a population density of 1054 PD/km2.
+The 0.63 km2 village has a population (2025) of 762 and a population density of 1210 PD/km2.

 Sandeid has a slaughterhouse, sand pits, and a cement factory.
 Sandeid Church is also located in the village.

 History

-The village was the administrative centre for many years.
-It was the administrative centre of the old municipality of Sandeid from 1923 until 1965 when Sandeid was merged into Vindafjord municipality.
-The village was then the administrative centre of the municipality of Vindafjord from 1965 until 2006.
-In 2006, the municipality of Ølen was merged with Vindafjord.
-Since 2006, the administrative centre of Vindafjord has been the village of Ølensjøen in what was previously Ølen municipality.
+The village was an administrative centre for many years.
+It was the administrative centre of the old Sandeid Municipality from 1923 until 1965 when it was merged into Vindafjord Municipality.
+Then, the village was the administrative centre of Vindafjord Municipality from 1965 until 2006.
+In 2006, Ølen Municipality was merged into Vindafjord Municipality.
+Since 2006, the administrative centre of Vindafjord Municipality has been the village of Ølen in what was previously Ølen Municipality.